hexchat/documentation/faq.rst

 %n is the network name, e.g. "FreeNode" or "UnderNet", and finally, %c is the channel.
 In these examples, a new log filename and folder would be created after midnight.

+The format can also be a full path if you want to save logs to an external drive for example.

 For the full list of formatting codes, please refer to the `Unix <http://linux.die.net/man/3/strftime>`_ or